lingtalfi/Light_Events/personal/mydoc/pages/conception-notes.md

-First, you need to know the event name first, and then you create a [babyYaml](https://github.com/lingtalfi/BabyYaml) file at the root of our event directory, it should look like this:
+### The event file location
+2021-03-18

+Basically, for a given **$event_name** event, we will trigger all listeners defined in the following directory:

+- **config/open/Ling.Light_Events/events/$event_name/**

+To define a listener, create a [babyYaml](https://github.com/lingtalfi/BabyYaml) file which name is your [planetDotName](https://github.com/karayabin/universe-snapshot#the-planet-dot-name)
+(actually any babyYaml file will be parsed, but we recommend that you create only one babyYaml file per planet, to avoid [eco-structure](https://github.com/lingtalfi/Light/blob/master/personal/mydoc/pages/nomenclature.md#eco-structure) anarchy).

+So for instance if your plugin is MyGalaxy.PlanetOne, then create the following file:

-- **config/open/Ling.Light_Events/$your_event_name.byml**
+- **config/open/Ling.Light_Events/events/$event_name/MyGalaxy.PlanetOne.byml**

-With:

-- **$your_event_name**: the event name that you choose

-For now, we only will parse direct children of this directory (this idea is very new as I'm writing those lines).
+For now, we only parse direct children of the event directory (i.e. sub-directories are not allowed).

-By convention, we start the event name with the [planet dot name](https://github.com/karayabin/universe-snapshot#the-planet-dot-name), to keep things organized, and also because it allows then to use some automation tool (such as the [kaos suite](https://github.com/lingtalfi/LingTalfi/tree/master/Kaos) for instance).
+By convention, the event name should start with the [planet dot name](https://github.com/karayabin/universe-snapshot#the-planet-dot-name) of the plugin issuing it.

-So for instance, typically a plugin named **Ling.Light_MyPlugin** who wants to listen to the **Ling.Ling.Light_Database.on_lun_user_notification_create** event will create a structure like this one:

-- **config/open/Ling.Light_Events/Ling.Ling.Light_Database.on_lun_user_notification_create/Ling.Light_MyPlugin.byml**

-However, this is just a convention, and as the app maintainer for instance, you can create your own events registration nuggets very easily.

-All the following files are valid and would be registered dynamically:

-- config/open/Ling.Light_Events/Ling.Ling.Light_Database.on_lun_user_notification_create/Boris.byml
-- config/open/Ling.Light_Events/Ling.Ling.Light_Database.on_lun_user_notification_create/The_App_Maintainer.byml
+So a concrete path of an **event file** would be this for instance:

-- config/open/Ling.Light_Events/Ling.Ling.Light_Database.on_lun_user_notification_create/whatever.byml
+- **config/open/Ling.Light_Events/Ling.Light_Database.on_lun_user_notification_create/MyGalaxy.PlanetOne.byml**

+### The event file content
+2021-03-18

 As for the content of that babyYaml file, we expect an array of callables.

 Each callable must be written in a special format, which you can think of as the [light execute notation](https://github.com/lingtalfi/Light/blob/master/personal/mydoc/pages/notation/light-execute-notation.md).

 So for instance a file could contain something like this: